 Interferences will not be declared between pending applications if there is a difference of more than 3 months in the effective filing dates of the oldest and next oldest applications, in the case of inventions of a simple character, or a difference of more than 6 months in the effective filing dates of the applications in other cases, except in exceptional situations, as determined and approved by the group director.
-If an interference is declared, all applications having the same interfering subject matter should be included. eghod abai
+One such exceptional situation would be where one application has the earliest effective filing date based on foreign priority and the other application has the earliest effective United States filing date.
+If an interference is declared, all applications having the same interfering subject matter should be included.